scottlamb/moonfire-nvr/README.md

     $ make
     $ sudo make install

-Alternatively, you can prepare a `.deb` package:
+Alternatively, if you do have a sufficiently new apt-installed libevent installed, you may be able to prepare a `.deb` package:

     $ sudo apt-get install devscripts dh-systemd
     $ debuild -us -uc